ReDeiPirati/seq2seq/seq2seq/tools/docker/README.md

 ## Dockerfile

-At the moment we haven't deploy an automatic pipeline to build container, so we provide the Dockerfiles to build containers.
-This directory is structured to maintain Dockerfile for python2.7(py27) and python3.5(py35).
+At the moment we haven't deployed an automatic pipeline to build container, so we provide the Dockerfile to build images This directory is structured to maintain Dockerfile for python2.7(py27) and python3.5(py35).

 * `Dockerfile` - TF-Seq2Seq - CPU only!

-* `Dockerfile.devel` - Developer build for TF-Seq2Seq - CPU only
+* `Dockerfile.devel` - Developer build for TF-Seq2Seq - CPU only!

 * `Dockerfile.gpu` - TF-Seq2Seq with support of NVidia CUDA

 * `Dockerfile.devel-gpu` - Developer build for TF-Seq2Seq with support of NVidia CUDA

-The file above, are built from the [official TensorFlow Docker directory](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/docker/README.md) and with **lastest** TensorFlow version/tags.
+The file above, are coded from the [official TensorFlow Docker directory](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/docker/README.md) and with **latest** TensorFlow version/tags.

 ## Build your image